Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Related Work

 The subjective and contextual nature of image interest makes it hard to design a bottom up interest detection algorithm.
-Instead, a far more sensible approach would make use of operator supervision to learn interest.
-Relative image comparisons are an intuitive way to infer user preference \cite{Hacker2009}, and frequently used for image ranking because they can provide more stable and useful rankings than individual image-based scoring systems \cite{kiapour2014hipster}.
+Instead, a far more sensible approach makes use of operator supervision to learn about interest.
+Relative image comparisons are an intuitive way to infer user preference \citep{Hacker2009}, and frequently used for image ranking because they can provide more stable and useful rankings than individual image-based scoring systems \citep{kiapour2014hipster}.

+Pairwise ranking systems are particularly popular across a broad range of problems, and have have been used for optimising visual search \citep{Liu11}, noise reduction in support of highlight detection in video \citep{Kim18} and visual re-ranking in information retrieval \citep{Tian11}.
+The latter proposes a Bayesian visual re-ranking approach, which re-orders search results using a posterior distribution combining noisy image search results obtained using text queries (a likelihood measure) and an image similarity prior based on block-wise colour moments.
+Our approach is similar to this, in that we introduce an image similarity prior using a Gaussian process fit over image features extracted using a convolutional neural network, but we combine this with a likelihood inferred from pairwise image comparisons labels returned from end-users instead of queried textual search results.
+In addition, the use of the Gaussian process prior limits the number of parameters required, as the majority of these are inferred during model training.

+Pairwise ranking is also often used to estimate multimedia quality or predict user preferences.
+For example, \citep{Ma16} use pairwise ranking to infer image quality from subjective quality score labels, while \citep{Sun17} apply pairwise comparisons to recommend appropriate image filters in social media applications.
+Here, Amazon Mechanical Turk crowd-sourcing was used to solicit filter preferences from users presented with image pairs in various categories.
+A convolutional neural network trained to identify image categories was then used to propose suitable image filters, based on the inferred preferences.

 A number of effective ranking algorithms have been developed for ranking using pairwise comparisons.
-Ranking systems such as the Elo chess rating system \cite{elo1978rating} and TrueSkill\textsuperscript{TM} \cite{herbrich2006trueskill}, a Bayesian ranking scheme extension to Elo, account for relative player skills and performance inconsistency.
+Ranking systems such as the Elo chess rating system \citep{elo1978rating} and TrueSkill \citep{herbrich2006trueskill}, a Bayesian ranking scheme extension to Elo, account for relative player skills and performance inconsistency.

-TrueSkill\textsuperscript{TM} is ubiquitous in image ranking systems \cite{Hacker2009,janssens2010ranking,streetscore,wen2014,sartori2014affective,Burke16}, providing an effective approach to estimating image interest for a wide range of applications.
-For example, Hipster wars \cite{kiapour2014hipster} uses TrueSkill\textsuperscript{TM} to train an image-based style classifier in a fashion application from style judgements, using a part-based model to generate saliency maps that associate clothing items with styles.